nest/nest-simulator/doc/userdoc/installation/mac_install.rst

    ``conda info`` and looking for the "active env location" entry in the output.

    To compile NEST with :ref:`MPI support <distributed-computing>`, add ``-Dwith-mpi=ON`` as ``cmake`` option.
-   For further CMake options, see :doc:`cmake_options`.
+   For further CMake options, see :ref:`cmake_options`.

 #.
 Compile, install, and verify NEST with